Skip to content

 • Andrew Lang (@AndrewLangVt) - Software, Supervision

-• Kelsey Kropp (@kelseykropp) - Validation
+• Kelsey Kropp (@kelseykropp) - Documentation

 • Joel Sevinsky (@sevinsky) - Conceptualization, Project Administration, Supervision